The RODI TeamWho We Are

 Pioneer to introduce Reproductive Immunology in Greece (1986) by starting immunological investigation of RSA couples and publishing a related monograph (Lymphocyte Immunization in Recurrent Spontaneous Abortions, 1992).
 At her position as the Director of the Immunbiology Department of “Helena Venizelou” Maternity Hospital (1995-2018), she developed it to be unique in Greece for the investigation of couples with immune-mediated sub-fertility problems and organized an out-patient RSA clinic where more than 3.000 couples have been followed.
 She is actively involved in clinical studies and research projects on original ideas, mainly those with clinical interest and possible application in the clinical setting.
 Her research interests focus mainly on NK cells and their receptors’ repertoire in RSA couples (KIR/HLA-C allorecognition system in pregnancy), the synergy of infectious and immunological factors in RSA and RIF, and the effect of immunotrophic nutrition in sub-fertile women with NK disturbances.
-She was the leader of the Reproductive Immunology component at 3 International Histocompatibility Workshops and partner to the “ΕMBIC-EMRYO IMPLANTATION CONTROL” For Network of Excellence European programme (2002-2006).
+She was the leader of the Reproductive Immunology component at 3 International Histocompatibility Workshops and partner to the “EMBIC-EMRYO IMPLANTATION CONTROL” Network of Excellence, European programme (2005-2008).

 Apart from her scientific work, she is an active member of Hellenic and International Scientific Societies (three times President of the Hellenic Society of Immunology, President of the Balkan Association of Immunological Societies), she is or has been member of various Committees of Scientific Societies and she is recognized as a very good congress organizer (European Federation of Immunological Societies -EFIS Congress 2003, European Federation of Histocompatibility and Immunogenetics-EFI Congress 2016).